json-schema-org/understanding-json-schema/source/conventions.rst

 --------------------

 The JSON Schema standard has been through a number of revisions or "drafts".
-The the current version is Draft 7, but Draft 4 is still widely used as well.
+The current version is Draft 7, but Draft 4 is still widely used as well.

 The text is written to encourage the use of Draft 7 and gives priority to the latest conventions and features, but where it differs from